 - Remind yourself that the worse that can happen is a customer says, “No.” That’s not too bad, is it?
-There are many reasons companies might not be willing to give recommendations, so unless you think there is substance behind a “no” that might be due to an underlying dissatisfaction with your product or services (which you might investigate further), you shouldn’t take it personally.
+There are many reasons companies might not be willing to give recommendations, so unless you think there is substance behind a “no” that might be due to an underlying dissatisfaction with your product or services (which you should investigate further), you shouldn’t take it personally.
 Among other reasons, many companies have corporate policies that disallow recommendations.

 - If you make asking for a referral part of your normal routine, it won’t seem out of place.
 With most projects there is a final meeting with the customer to assure everything has been accounted for—the end of these meetings is perfect time to make a habit out of asking for referrals.